yaroschiffelers/Transporter/README.md

 # Transporter
 Put the programs you want to download in mylist.txt

-Please make sure mylist.txt isn't empty, otherwise the script will keep looping.
+Please make sure mylist.txt isn't empty, otherwise the script won't work.

 Run the script.